deadzg/knowledge-share/Java-Ecosystem/Spring/spring-boot-basics.md

 How does Spring Security works?
-When you inject the spring security dependency it by default intercepts all your request using the concept call Filters
+When you inject the spring security dependency it by default intercepts all your request using the concept called Filters

 Filter is a contrcut in a servlet application which allows you to intercept the request coming in.
 Usually there is a one to one mapping between a url and a servlet method